IHasPeks/peks-announcer/README.md

 Directory | Usage
 ---|---
-FirstBlood | When someone gets the first kill in the game PlayerKill | When you get a kill
+PlayerFirstBlood | When you get the first kill in the game PlayerKill | When you get a kill
 PlayerDeath | When you die
-Executed | When you die without getting killed by an enemy AllyAce | When your team gets an Ace
+PlayerDeathFirstBlood | When you die from a first blood Executed | When you die without getting killed by an enemy AllyAce | When your team gets an Ace
 AllyKill | When your team gets a kill
-AllyDeath | When a teammate dies
-AllyPentaKill | When your team gets a penta kill AllyQuadraKill | When your team gets a quadra kill AllyTripleKill | When your team gets a triple kill AllyDoubleKill | When your team gets a double kill AllyTurretKill | When your team destroys a turret AllyInhibitorKill | When your team destroys an inhibitor AllyInhibitorRespawned | When your team's inhibitor respawns AllyInhibitorRespawningSoon | When your team's inhibitor will respawn in 30 seconds EnemyAce | When the enemy team gets an ace EnemyPentaKill | When the enemy gets a penta kill EnemyQuadraKill | When the enemy gets a quadra kill EnemyTripleKill | When the enemy gets a quadra kill EnemyDoubleKill | When the enemy team gets a double kill EnemyTurretKill | When the enemy destroys a turret EnemyInhibitorKill | When the enemy destroys an inhibitor EnemyInhibitorRespawned | When the enemy's inhibitor respawns EnemyInhibitorRespawningSoon | When the enemy's inhibitor will respawn in 30 seconds Victory | When you win
+AllyDeath | When your teammate dies AllyDeathFirstBlood | When your teammate dies from a first blood AllyFirstBlood | When your team gets the first kill in the game AllyPentaKill | When your team gets a penta kill AllyQuadraKill | When your team gets a quadra kill AllyTripleKill | When your team gets a triple kill AllyDoubleKill | When your team gets a double kill AllyFirstBrick | When your team destroys the first turret AllyTurretKill | When your team destroys a turret AllyInhibitorKill | When your team destroys an inhibitor AllyInhibitorRespawned | When your team's inhibitor respawns AllyInhibitorRespawningSoon | When your team's inhibitor will respawn in 30 seconds AllyDragonKill | When your team kills the dragon without stealing it AllyDragonKillStolen | When your team kills the dragon by stealing it AllyHeraldKill | When your team kills the herald without stealing it AllyHeraldKillStolen | When your team kills the herald by stealing it AllyBaronKill | When your team kills the baron without stealing it AllyBaronKillStolen | When your team kills the baron by stealing it EnemyAce | When the enemy team gets an ace EnemyPentaKill | When the enemy gets a penta kill EnemyQuadraKill | When the enemy gets a quadra kill EnemyTripleKill | When the enemy gets a quadra kill EnemyDoubleKill | When the enemy team gets a double kill EnemyFirstBrick | When the enemy team destroys the first turret EnemyTurretKill | When the enemy destroys a turret EnemyInhibitorKill | When the enemy destroys an inhibitor EnemyInhibitorRespawned | When the enemy's inhibitor respawns EnemyInhibitorRespawningSoon | When the enemy's inhibitor will respawn in 30 seconds EnemyDragonKill | When the enemy team kills the dragon without stealing it EnemyDragonKillStolen | When the enemy team kills the dragon by stealing it EnemyHeraldKill | When the enemy team kills the herald without stealing it EnemyHeraldKillStolen | When the enemy team kills the herald by stealing it EnemyBaronKill | When the enemy team kills the baron without stealing it EnemyBaronKillStolen | When the enemy team kills the baron by stealing it Victory | When you win
 Defeat | When you lose
-Welcome | At the start of the game, about 15 seconds in.
+GameStart | At the start of the game
-MinionsSpawning | When minions spawn MinionsSpawningSoon | When minions will spawn in 30 seconds
+Welcome | At the start of the game, about 25 seconds in MinionsSpawning | When minions spawn MinionsSpawningSoon | When minions will spawn in 30 seconds